waltzaround/CTEC503-Motion-Detection/README.md

 # CTEC503 Interactive Motion Detection

-Project that creates a 2D pointcloud by detecting changes in pixels from a webcam video input.
-If sufficient movement is detected, the app plays music.
-Changes music depending on intensity, and duration of movement.
+Project that reads webcam input by detecting color changes in pixels.
+If sufficient movement is detected in a pixel, it displays it as black and plays music depending on intensity, and duration of movement.
 Project was developed with the Processing Framework.
 You should try dancing in front of it for a few minutes...

 Written for the CTEC503 Creative Technologies Studio II Paper at Auckland University of Technology